Inchcolm: Tourist attraction

 The main feature of the island is the former Augustinian Inchcolm Abbey (Historic Scotland), Scotland's most complete surviving monastic house.
 In former times, and perhaps partly due to its dedication to Columba, it was sometimes nicknamed 'Iona of the East'.
 The well-preserved abbey and ruins of the 9th-century hermit's cells attract visitors to the island.

 It was the home of a religious community linked with St Colm or St Columba, the 6th-century Abbot of Iona.
 King Alexander I was storm-bound on the island for three days in 1123 and in recognition of the shelter given to him by the hermits, promised to establish a monastic settlement in honour of St Columba.
 Though the king died before the promise could be fulfilled, his brother David I later founded a priory here for monks of the Augustinian order; the priory was erected into an abbey in 1223.

 Wildlife

 The west end of the island is home to a large colony of seagulls and fulmars.
+They nest extensively on the island between April and August.

 Seals are commonly spotted around the island and basking on neighbouring outcrops.
 There are no stoats or hedgehogs on the island; thus, eggs can often be found on the ground.

 Between April and July puffins nest on the Northern rockface of the island and can be seen bobbing around in the water as the search for food before flying back to their burrows.

 The island is also home to one of the very few colonies of black rats in Britain.

-Today the island is inhabited by two Historic Scotland stewards who maintain the island and run the shop.
+Today the island is inhabited by the Historic Scotland monument manager and a residential steward, along with non-resident staff duties include running the shop, maintaining the site and assisting with landing boats.